OrienteerBAP/vuecket/README.md

    - [ ] Periodical refresh from server side
    - [ ] WebSocket based refresh from server side
 - [X] Support of server based Vue methods

+## Guiding Principles

+Vuecket idealogy following the following principals:

+1. Be declarative, not imperative
+   * Vue.js components can be not aware about Vuecket.
+It allows to get Vuecket benefits even from 3rd party Vue.js components
+   * In similiar way, Apache Wicket can enable benefits Vuecket benefits by using VueBehavior.
+There is no need to extend special VueComponent or VuecketApplication: they are made for a little more convenience.
+1. Provide 80% of functionality Out Of the Box, but do have good extension points for remaining 20%.

+As you can see, btw, both Vue.Js and Apache Wicket fit this Guiding Principles as well.

 ## Enabling Vuecket